You’ve been dreaming of it and now the time is finally here…

-If you have more than five members, the best state to incorporate a tech startup in is Delaware, Nevada, and Wyoming.
+If you have more than five members, the best states to incorporate LLCs as a tech startup are Delaware, Nevada, and Wyoming.

 Best State to Incorporate a Nonprofit Organization?

-The best state to incorporate a nonprofit organization is generally the state that the nonprofit will operate in.
+The best state to incorporate a nonprofit organization is generally the state where the nonprofit will operate in.

-By incorporating in the state that the nonprofit will do business in, the nonprofit will face less fees, reporting requirements, and paperwork.
+By incorporating in the state that the nonprofit will do business in, the nonprofit will face fewer fees, reporting requirements, and paperwork.

 In some cases, the nonprofit may operate in multiple states, which means it will be advantageous to choose a state to incorporate in.

-Choosing the best state for LLC is a big decision that you shouldn’t make without careful consideration.
+Choosing the best state for LLCs is a big decision that you shouldn’t make without careful consideration.

 The short answer on where you should form your LLC is…